 The proposal site is located within Green belt land and has been considered in section 2 of this appraisal against the 5 policies of Green Belt referred to within the National Planning Policy Framework (2019).
 The proposed development would not increase the amount of built form within the site, restricting development in all three options to land that is previously developed.
-The height of the proposals varies depending on the options but the existing group of building includes 2 storey height construction and so the comparative impacts of the proposals are considered as similar or less with regard to height/scale as that already present on the south-east towards York Minster.
-Site.
+The height of the proposals varies depending on the options but the existing group of building includes 2 storey height construction and so the comparative impacts of the proposals are considered as similar or less with regard to height/scale as that already present on the from the main view to the south-east towards York Minster. site.
 There is not considered to be any notable impact on the 'openness' of Green Belt from any of the three options.